JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 One weekend, as I was daydreaming on the floor of my room—toys, comics and that supplement near me—my brother showed up.

+He acted odd… Almost strange… There was no shouting or fighting as he walked into my room, kneeled down and started to talk to me.

+“What are you reading?” he asked.

+I showed him what I was reading: It was the Radio Shack supplement with the two dinosaurs fighting on it.

+“Do you want to play this game?” he asked.

+I nodded, “Yes…” as I started to explain what the game was and what a Radio Shack TRS-80 computer was.

+“That’s very nice,” he said.
+“Maybe you can get that for your Bar Mitzvah!” he added.

+I nodded, but was confused.
+While my brother wasn’t mean all the time, the kind of “nice” he was now was somewhat creepy.
+His tone of voice sounded a bit off as well; as if he was forcing himself to be nice.

+But I accepted it for what it was worth.

+A few months later—in June—my Bar Miztvah came and it happened and that is the absolute best that can be said about.
+My family wasn’t religious so the actual event was cursory rather than anything spectacular; in retrospect it should have never have happened and perhaps a basic birthday party with some pizza and ice cream would have been more honest.

 ***

 *That Computer Was the Worst Gift Ever (c) Copyright by Jack Szwergold; written on December 27, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*